Virginia General Assembly abandons Commanders stadium bill

 The team maintained that the new venue project would be a ”remarkable economic development opportunity.”

-The news came a day after an assistant coach for the team issued an apology after initially doubling down on a comparison he made on social media between the violent attack on the U.S. Capitol on Jan.
+A day earlier, Saslaw said Del Rio’s comments were ”not helpful” but indicated he planned to continue pressing for the passage of the legislation.
+Del Rio apologized after initially doubling down on a comparison he made on social media between the violent attack on the U.S. Capitol on Jan.
 6, 2021, and the protests in the wake of the police killing of George Floyd.

-The remarks from Jack Del Rio, a former linebacker who now runs Washington’s defense, prompted a quick backlash.
-Several key lawmakers from northern Virginia who had previously supported the measure announced they no longer backed the deal.
+The remarks from the former linebacker who now runs Washington’s defense prompted a quick backlash that included several key lawmakers from northern Virginia renouncing their support.

-Differing versions of legislation that would have offered the team lucrative tax incentives to help finance a new Virginia stadium cleared both chambers this year, drawing an unusual bipartisan mix of supporters.
+Differing versions of legislation that would have helped the team finance a Virginia stadium cleared both chambers of the General Assembly this year, drawing an unusual bipartisan mix of supporters.
 But defectors had begun to raise concerns even before Del Rio’s remarks, worrying about the transportation impacts of a potential project in an area already notorious for congestion, as well as the fiscal impact of the tax benefits the legislation would offer.
 One version initially had no cap on the amount of taxes the team would have been allowed to recover.

-Ongoing investigations into the team by attorneys general and Congress focused on both the team’s workplace culture and allegations of financial improprieties didn’t help either.
+Ongoing investigations into the team by attorneys general and Congress focused on both the team’s workplace culture and allegations of financial improprieties – which the Commanders have denied – didn’t help either.

 ”You’ve got the attorney general’s thing, you’ve got all the congressional stuff, other issues to be answered.
 We decided that it will just remain in conference,” Saslaw said, meaning the measure won’t get another vote.

 Republican Del.
 Barry Knight, who sponsored the House version of the legislation, said in a statement he agreed with Saslaw’s decision to let the bill die.
-He said in a statement that it had become clear the legislation was not in taxpayers’ best interest.
+He said it had become clear the legislation was not in taxpayers’ best interest.

 The Commanders’ lease at FedEx Field, which lacks charm, convenience and many modern amenities despite being less than 30 years old, expires in 2027.
 When an investigation into Washington’s workplace misconduct prompted a $10 million fine levied in July 2021, the team said owner Dan Snyder had stepped away from day-to-day operations to focus on the stadium efforts, which have proven unsuccessful to this point.